jacopotagliabue/vibe-proving-with-llms/README.md

 ### Run the tests

-To run the full suite of tests for the proof checker, run:
+To run the full test suite for the proof checker:

 ```bash
 cd src